on404/remainder/README.md

 This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the code for both commercial and non-commercial purposes.
 See the [LICENSE](LICENSE) file for more details.

-## Acknowledgements

-Special thanks to contributors and open-source libraries that made this project possible.

 Happy coding and remember to take breaks!